GRENADEable/CPS/README.md

-# Animated Narratives AN, CPS and AN
+# CPS and APD
-Weekly projects for Animated Narratives Character, Placement and Simulation and Advanced, Play and Design.
+Weekly projects for Character, Placement and Simulation and Advanced, Play and Design.